 7. RBI checks inflation by regulating the money supply and bank credit.

-8. RBI functions as adviser to Government of India in its budgetary and policy planning.
+8. RBI functions as an adviser to the Government of India in its budgetary and policy planning.

 What are the monetary policy tools of RBI?

-The role of RBI as a lender and Banker to Government
+The role of RBI as a lender and Banker to the Government

 Repo Rates and Other Key Policy Rates (latest)